AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

   body connected to the spacecraft hub.
 To simulate the maneuver, this module must be connected to the :ref:`prescribedMotionStateEffector` dynamics module.
 - Corrected default value of ``accuracyNanos`` in :ref:`simSynch` to be 0.01 seconds.
+- Added a deprecation system for Basilisk.
+For developers, see :ref:`deprecatingCode`.

 Version 2.1.7 (March 24, 2023)